Description

 OpenCVE Recommended Actions

-• If a patch is not yet released, disable the auto‑approval feature or restrict it to trusted users only.
+• If a patch is not yet available, disable or restrict the auto‑approval feature and enforce a stricter command whitelist to block malicious input.

 Tracking